kahypar/kahypar/README.md

 <img src="https://user-images.githubusercontent.com/484403/47638727-a9af1580-db5f-11e8-9f6e-1db1a5246fab.png" alt="Comparison" width="60%" height="60%" align="right">
  partition produced by the corresponding algorithm was considerably worse than the partition produced by the best algorithm.
 A value of zero therefore indicates that the corresponding algorithm produced the best solution.
-Thus an algorithm is considered to outperform another algorithm if its corresponding ratio values are below those of the other algorithm.
+Thus **an algorithm is considered to outperform another algorithm if its corresponding ratio values are below those of the other algorithm**.
 Points above one correspond to infeasible solutions that violate the balance constraint.
 In the figure, we compare KaHyPar with PaToH, the k-way (hMetis-K) and the recursive bisection variant (hMetis-R) of hMetis 2.0 (p1), and the recently published [HYPE](https://arxiv.org/abs/1810.11319) algorithm.